webdriverio/selenium-standalone/docs/API.md

 pkill -f selenium-standalone
 ```

-or use `opts.processKiller` in config
+or use truthy `opts.processKiller` in config

 ## Set `selenium-standalone` Version as NodeJS environment parameter